dubzzz/fuzz-rest-api/README.md

 This Proof-Of-Concept uses the power of property based testing to generate inputs for a REST end-point.
 It sends the generated values to this end-point and check for the property - _whatever the data I send I should not receive an Internal Error aka 500_.

-Basically defining the REST inputs using fast check is quite simple:
+Basically defining the REST inputs using [fast-check](https://github.com/dubzzz/fast-check/) is quite simple:
 ```js
 fc.record({
   nameOfFieldOne: fc.string(),